CHIHCHIEH-LAI/Portfolio/README.md

 Thank you for visiting my project showcase, and I hope you enjoy exploring these projects as much as I enjoyed creating them!

+For recruiters and interviewees interested in delving deeper into the technical aspects of my projects, I am more than happy to share the code and project details during interviews.

 ## Distributed Systems
 ### Fault-Tolerant Key-Value Store (currently working on)
 In this project, I will be building a fault-tolerant key-value store that supports CRUD operations (Create, Read, Update, Delete).
 The key-value store will also provide load-balancing using a consistent hashing ring to hash both servers and keys, and it will be fault-tolerant up to two failures.